mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 # Your Application

 Wow 10,000 words in and I'm finally getting to the actual application.
 I hope that helps to illustrate that there's so much that happens before you even write the first line on your resume.
+That's why preparation and starting early is so helpful, having that time developing your skillset, building projects, etc puts you miles ahead and I can't emphasize this enough.

 There are three pillars to your application that gets wrapped up and presented to recruiters/hiring managers in the form of a resume: